ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    blocks for a parameter block will incur a scan of the entire :class:`Problem` object.

-.. function:: const CostFunction* GetCostFunctionForResidualBlock(const ResidualBlockId residual_block) const
+.. function:: const CostFunction* Problem::GetCostFunctionForResidualBlock(const ResidualBlockId residual_block) const

    Get the :class:`CostFunction` for the given residual block.

-.. function:: const LossFunction* GetLossFunctionForResidualBlock(const ResidualBlockId residual_block) const
+.. function:: const LossFunction* Problem::GetLossFunctionForResidualBlock(const ResidualBlockId residual_block) const

    Get the :class:`LossFunction` for the given residual block.

-.. function::  bool EvaluateResidualBlock(ResidualBlockId residual_block_id, bool apply_loss_function, double* cost,double* residuals, double** jacobians) const;
+.. function::  bool EvaluateResidualBlock(ResidualBlockId residual_block_id, bool apply_loss_function, double* cost,double* residuals, double** jacobians) const

    Evaluates the residual block, storing the scalar cost in ``cost``, the residual components in ``residuals``, and the jacobians between the